galaxyproject/training-material/RNA-Seq/tutorials/de_novo.md

 > Do you want to learn more about the principles behind mapping?
 Follow our [training](../../NGS-mapping)
 > {: .comment}

-Because in the case of a eukaryotic transcriptome, most reads originate from processed mRNAs lacking exons, they cannot be simply mapped back to the genome as we normally do for DNA data.
-Instead the reads must be separated into two categories:
+In the case of a eukaryotic transcriptome, most reads originate from processed mRNAs lacking introns.
+Therefore, they cannot be simply mapped back to the genome as we normally do for reads derived from DNA sequences.
+Instead, the reads must be separated into two categories:

-- Reads that map perfectly to the genomic sequence (exons)
+- Reads contained within mature exons that align perfectly to the genomic sequence
-- Reads with mature splice junctions that need to be mapped across introns
+- Reads that span splice junctions in the mature mRNA that align across introns

 Spliced mappers have been developed to efficiently map transcript-derived reads against genomes.
 [HISAT2](https://ccb.jhu.edu/software/hisat2/index.shtml) is an accurate and fast tool for mapping spliced reads to a genome.
+Others include [example]() and [example](), but we will be using HISAT2 in this tutorial.

 >    > ### :nut_and_bolt: Comment
->    > As it is sometimes quite difficult to find out which settings correspond to those of other programs, the following table might be helpful to identify the library type:
+>    > As it is sometimes quite difficult to determine which settings correspond to those of other programs, the following table might be helpful to identify the library type:
 >    >
 >    > Library type | **Infer Experiment** | **TopHat** | **HISAT2** | **htseq-count** | **featureCounts**
 >    > --- | --- | --- | --- | --- | ---